Home / Seasonal Guides / Summer Guide / Avoid the Summer Slide With Fun Books and Reading Programs

 “The summer slide is when students can actually lose some of the knowledge they gained from the previous years’ worth of schooling,” says Laura Arnhold, Upper Merion Township Library Director.
 When this happens, students go back to school needing a lot more catch-up work to be ready to learn.
 Studies show students who read as few as five books during the summer can prevent this summer slide from happening.”

 Five books?
 We’re on it!
-To help launch your child’s summer reading adventure, we’ve compiled a list of free reading programs at local libraries, area bookstores, and tutoring and enrichment programs.
-So read on!
-But first, here are some tips to make books more appealing to young readers:
+To help launch your child’s summer reading adventure, we’ve compiled a list of library reading programs, area bookstores, and tutoring and enrichment programs.
+We’ve even got some tips to make books more appealing to young readers.
+Read on!

 Tips for Encouraging Young Readers

-The Summer Quest program details vary a bit among the different library systems.
-Find your local library system below and learn the specifics about their program schedule, reading logs, prizes, and more.
+Details vary a bit among the different library systems.
+Find your local library system below and learn the specifics about their summer reading program schedule, reading logs, prizes, and more.

-Students from pre-K through grade 12 can find a summer reading program through the Beanstack app on the Chester County Library System website.
-A handful of branches are hosting challenges including Chester County Library & Henrietta Hankin, West Chester, Easttown, Tredyffrin and Malvern.
-And at the main branch in Exton, kids in grades preK–5 can register for the Summer Quest & Patch Power 2024 program.
-Be sure to check your local branch for more information these reading challenges for your kids.
+Students from pre-K through grade 12 can find a summer reading program through the Chester County Library System website.
+A handful of branches are hosting challenges including but not limited to Chester County Library & Henrietta Hankin, Honey Brook, Kennett, Malvern, Paoli and Tredyffrin.
+Complete independent activities to earn Patch Power 2026 rewards; plus, attend group games, crafts, music, science experiments and more.

 Delaware County libraries are hosting Summer Quest challenges for preschool, elementary school and teen readers.
 All 28 Delco library branches will host a Summer Quest kick-off event and will be offering all types of programs to make this summer fun.
-The county-wide, Summer Quest kick-off happens at the Delaware County’s Juneteenth Celebration in Rose Tree Park, June 19, at 5:30 pm.
-However, readers can join at any time during the summer!
+Students can use Beanstack for online reading changes or print a paper log to track progress.

 Upper Merion Township Summer Reading Program